dinesh-0602/rsds-hackathon-24/README.md

 # Data Driven AI for Remote Sensing

-This repository is intended for setups required for RSDS Hackathon **Data Driven AI for Remote Sensing**.
+This repository is intended for setups required for IEEE RSDS Hackathon **Data Driven AI for Remote Sensing**.
 It leverage and AWS SageMaker for building remote sensing AI applications.
 This README provides a comprehensive guide to get you started with the project setup, training, and evaluation criteria for hackathon.

 ## Table of Contents
 - [Data Driven AI for Remote Sensing](#data-driven-ai-for-remote-sensing)